-Step 8: No later than Sept 7th
+Step 8: No later than Nov 7th

-The FAC may hold confidential in-camera face-to face or telephone sessions with applicants, to provide the FAC and the applicant with the opportunity to address any issues with the application or ask questions and discuss confidential details of the applicant's Application for Allocation or Verification Reports pertaining directly to the applicant or to the industry as a whole.
-In the case of a potential FAC recommendation to reduce or terminate an enterprise's existing allocation, the

-FAC will offer a reasonable opportunity for a procedurally fair in camera face-to-face meeting to permit the applicant to formally question, discuss and respond to the FAC's evidence, analysis and potential recommendation.
+The FAC may hold confidential in-camera face-to-face or telephone sessions with applicants, to provide the FAC and the applicant with the opportunity to address any issues with the application or ask questions and discuss confidential details of the applicant's Application for Allocation or Verification Reports pertaining directly to the applicant or to the industry as a whole.
+In the case of a potential FAC recommendation to reduce or terminate an enterprise's existing allocation, the FAC will offer a reasonable opportunity for a procedurally fair in-camera face-to-face meeting to permit the applicant to formally question, discuss and respond to the FAC's evidence, analysis and potential recommendation.

-Step 9: No later than Sept 21st
+Step 9: No later than Nov 21st

 Upon completion of these sessions, the FAC will update its scores and allocation recommendations if necessary.
 When the evaluation is complete the FAC will provide the NWMB with its written final recommendation on the percentage of the resource (and, whenever possible, the actual amount of the resource) that should be allocated to each successful applicant.
-Justification will be provided for both accepted and rejected Applications.
+Justification will be provided for both accepted and rejected Applications for Allocation.
 Following these recommendations, the NWMB has 2 options:

-- 1. If all fishing enterprises are in good standing, meaning they are not in jeopardy of receiving less allocation than the last allocation period, then FAC recommendations will result in NWMB decisions or recommendations (proceed to step 12 directly). - 2.
+- 1. If all fishing enterprises are in good standing, meaning they are not potentially receiving less allocation than they received at the last allocation application, then FAC recommendations will result in NWMB decisions or recommendations (proceed to step 12 directly); - 2.
 If allocation recommendations include any fishing enterprise receiving a lower allocation than was allocated at the commencement at the last allocation cycle, then steps 10-11 will be followed.

-Step 10: No later than Sept 30th
+Step 10: No later than Dec 14th

-The NWMB will send out a confidential letter to any enterprise in jeopardy of receiving a lower allocation than was allocated at the commencement at the last allocation cycle.
-The letter will provide reasonable notice and disclosure - including the reasons and evidence relied upon by the FAC for its recommendations - as well as an invitation to meet in person with the NWMB to discuss.
+The NWMB will send out a confidential letter to any enterprise potentially facing a lower allocation (based on the FAC's recommendation) than was allocated at the commencement at the last allocation cycle.
+The letter will provide reasonable notice and disclosure - including the reasons and evidence relied upon by the FAC for its recommendations - as well as an invitation to meet in-person with the NWMB to discuss.

-Step 11: No later than Oct 30th
+Step 11: No later than Jan 25th

-Should an enterprise accept the NWMB's invitation, the NWMB will hold a face-to-face meeting with the enterprise in jeopardy.
+Should an enterprise accept the NWMB's invitation, the NWMB will hold a face-to-face meeting with the enterprise potentially facing a lower allocation based on the FAC's recommendations.
 The NWMB will also arrange for one or more FAC representatives to attend the meeting.